ccchan234/MM_intro_2023/README.md

 MM2AK* (/w respect to obsidian_to_anki)

-chatGPT mm* (/w respect to chatGPD md for obsidian)
+chatGPT MM* (/w respect to chatGPD MD for obsidian)

 Use with others, alone: